aerostitch/firefox-sync-api-client-ruby-samples/README.md

 Requires ruby 1.9 minimum with base32 gem to work.

+The "FSAC" abreviation stands for "Firefox Sync Api Client".

 Organization:
  * At the root level, one file for each class:
     * "firefox_sync_user_api_client.rb" is for the user service of the API